 - Even later, after Molly becomes a main character, Harry also gets this with her.
 She's his apprentice in magic, after all, and it's something of a social norm for wizards to sleep with their apprentices.

 - Averted in the Darkest Powers series.
 Multiple times, people talking to Derek will refer to Chloe as "your girlfriend", and while talking to Chloe will refer to Derek as "your boyfriend".
 They never deny it.
-For one thing, it's not worth it—the people taunting them about it are either bad guys looking to kill and rape them, or Jerk Ass humans mocking who they think is a schizophrenic girl.
+For one thing, it's not worth it; the people taunting them about it are either bad guys looking to kill and rape them, or Jerk Ass humans mocking what they think is a schizophrenic girl.
 For another, Chloe quickly learns that denying a relationship between them only serves to convince people she's hiding something.

 - Played with and lampshaded in Ryk E. Spoor and Eric Flint's novel, Boundary.
 A.J. and Jackie are two scientists who work together and are friends; they also bicker a lot.
 As such, Jackie always gets ribbed by the other people in their team about her "boyfriend" A.J.
 She vehemently denies these accusations to the knowing reaction of the others.
 Of course, when A.J. ends up with his real love interest—another scientist named Helen, which was teased earlier in the novel—Jackie smugly declares to everyone within hearing distance, "I told you he wasn't my boyfriend."

 - In Percy Jackson and The Battle of the Labyrinth, Percy makes it clear to his mother that his planned afternoon at the movies with Annabeth is not a date.
-Sally Jackson is unconvinced.
+Sally Jackson is not convinced.
 One gets the distinct impression that neither is Percy.
 And yes, he and Annabeth do become a couple.

 - In Firestar, Ned DuBois is so deeply estranged from his wife, Betsy, that neither of them gives a damn anymore.
 Which is why he spends every third page thinking about exactly how little she must give a shit that he's disappeared to Brazil, is sleeping with every woman who will let him, and hasn't yet finished his letter to her.